apple2373/wbcatt/README.md

 This is the official repository for the WBCAtt dataset.
 - Dataset and code is [here](./submission/).
 -  Satoshi Tsutsui, Winnie Pang, and Bihan Wen.
 WBCAtt: A White Blood Cell Dataset Annotated with Detailed Morphological Attributes.
-Advances in Neural Information Processing Systems (NeurIPS).
+Advances in Neural Information Processing Systems (NeurIPS) 2023.
 - We've annotated 113k labels (11 attributes x 10.3k images) on white blood cell images, detailing the fine-grained concepts pathologists recognize.
 Annotating at this level of detail and scale is unprecedented, offering unique value to AI in pathology.
 Please refere to the paper below for more details.

 ## Reference